Our Premium and Ultimate plans guarantee up to 90+ points score increase or your money back.

 Adaptive learning technology focuses on your academic weaknesses.

-This answer choice corrects the original Subject Verb Agreement mistake, by changing the singular verb is to the plural verb are to match the plural subject Heart disease, cancer and stroke.
+This answer choice corrects the Subject Verb Agreement mistake in the original sentence by replacing the singular verb coexists with the plural verb coexist.[[snippet]]

 While this answer choice corrects the Subject Verb Agreement mistake in the original sentence and is grammatically correct, it introduces a stylistic flaw by changing the structure of the sentence.